brown-cs-224/Mesh-Stencil/README.md

 By the milestone deadline, you should have implemented your **mesh data structure** and **mesh validator** as well as filled out [submission-milestone.md](submission-milestone.md).
 Having these completed by the milestone deadline is the only way to avoid a 5 point deduction, same as with Path's milestone.

-We strongly recommend that you also implement your **atomic mesh operations** (edge flip, edge split, edge collapse) by the milestone deadline&mdash;_however, we will not grade for these_.
+To stay on track, we strongly recommend that you also implement your **atomic mesh operations** (edge flip, edge split, edge collapse) *and* be at least partially done with loop subdivision by the milestone deadline&mdash;_however, we will not grade for these_.
 Instead, you may use the `meshes/icosahedron*.obj` files to test your implementation.
 Your code should be able to produce meshes which look like the following:

 ![icosahedron mesh operations](./meshes/icosahedron_meshOps.gif)